 The global population is aging, and older people are a growing demographic group in society in many countries.
 By 2050, a report projects that 1 in 6 people in the world will be older than 65 (United Nations, 2019).
 As Catholics, we believe that every human person is precious, and that all life is sacred and must be protected.
 During a pandemic that has disproportionately impacted the elderly, many senior citizens have been lonely and isolated.
 Across the world, so many seniors were sick from or lost to the virus.
-The events of the past year and the World Day Grandparents and the Elderly is a reminder for all families to honor and celebrate grandparents and the elderly, personally and as a society.
+The events of the past years and the World Day Grandparents and the Elderly is a reminder for all families to honor and celebrate grandparents and the elderly, personally and as a society.
 This day encourages Catholics to prioritize care for the elderly with reverence for the gifts this generation offers and the "enduring fruitfulness" they can share with all of us and the Church.

 It is no coincidence that the date of the World Day for Grandparents and the Elderly falls near the feast day of Saints Anne and Joachim, celebrated on July 26.
 Anne and Joachim are honored as the parents of Mary, Mother of God, and Jesus’ grandparents.
 When angels told them that God would bless them with a child who would be known throughout the world, Anne and Joachim placed their trust and faith in God.
 As Jesus’ grandparents, they are the patron saints of grandparents.